Shadow-Admins/Cyber_Club/Starting_Point/VulnHub/MrRobot/README.md

 <p></p>
 Mr Robot is a vulnerable VM that can be downloaded from <a href="https://www.vulnhub.com/entry/mr-robot-1,151/" rel="nofollow">VulnHub</a> so that you can host it locally or you can complete it on <a href="https://tryhackme.com/room/mrrobot" rel="nofollow">TryHackMe</a>.
 Mr Robot is a free room on TryHackMe so anyone can do it without needing to subscribe (however I do strongly recommend subscribing to TryHackMe).
 The difference being that when you host the VM locally it will run faster and your brute forcing will occur quicker because you aren't tunneling through a VPN; however, you don't have the bonus of submitting the flags as you find them.
 <p></p>
-Mr Robot is a themed box on the TV show also called Mr Robot, it contains 3 flags (web flag, user flag and root flag) and has different ways of completing the box to achieve the same outcome.
+Mr Robot is an easy to intermediate themed box on the TV show also called Mr Robot, it contains 3 flags (web flag, user flag and root flag) and has different ways of completing the box to achieve the same outcome.
 Doing this box you will cover the following areas:
 <p></p>
 <H5>Enumeration</H5>
 - Network Scanning (Nmap)